 RF Amplifiers.
-Our RF amplifiers include: 20, 50 and 75-watt amplifiers and 20-watt accessories and kits.
-These amplifiers are used to extend the range of manpack and handheld tactical transceivers and can be used on mobile or fixed site applications.
+These amplifiers are used to extend the range of manpack and handheld tactical transceivers, and our RF amplifiers include both mounted and dismounted versions and many related accessories and kits which can be used on mobile or fixed site applications.

 Integrated Systems.
-Our integrated systems include: vehicle mounted systems; SATCOM systems; rugged, deployable case systems; multiband transceiver kits; enroute communications cases; and radio cases.
-These systems give communications operators everything that is needed to provide reliable links to support Command, Control, Communications, Computers, Cyber and Intelligence, Surveillance and Reconnaissance ("C5ISR").
+Our integrated systems include: vehicle mounted systems; SATCOM systems; rugged, deployable case systems; and multiband transceiver kits.
+These systems provide enhanced capabilities which enable communications operators to provide links to support Command, Control, Communications, Computers, Cyber and Intelligence, Surveillance and Reconnaissance ("C5ISR").

 Power Systems.
-Our power systems include: universal AC/DC power supplies with battery backup for tactical manpack and handheld transceivers; ROVERTM power supplies; interoperable power adaptors and chargers; portable power systems and AC to DC power supplies, among many others.
+Our power systems include: AC/DC power supplies with battery backup for tactical manpack radios and power adaptors and chargers.
 We can provide power supplies for virtually all tactical communications devices.

-The commercial products to date are integration of Information Technology capability into rugged cases, supporting use in various industries.
+The commercial products to date are integration of information technology capability into rugged cases, supporting use of high computing capability in various configurations.
 We market these products to automotive, cellular carriers and manufacturing industries.